-- Unused portions of the credited non-refundable amounts ($1,725.00/semester) will be forfeited at the end of the Academic year.
+- Unused portions of the credited non-refundable amounts ($1,760.00/semester) will be forfeited at the end of the Academic year.

-- Residence students that withdraw from residence during the course of a semester will forfeit any unspent amounts of the minimum non-refundable amount ($1,725.00) that was credited to their meal card at the beginning of each semester.
-Students who continue to attend Concordia may, however, continue to use their meal card throughout the rest of the academic year.
+- Residence students that withdraw from residence during the course of a semester will forfeit any unspent amounts of the minimum non-refundable amount ($1,760.00) that was credited to their meal card at the beginning of each semester.
+Students who continue to attend Concordia University of Edmonton may, however, continue to use their meal card throughout the rest of the academic year.
 Unused portions of the credited amounts are forfeited at the end of the academic year in which the student withdraws from residence.

 - Meal funds can be used at any time during Cafeteria hours.